ZathuraDbg/ZathuraDbg/COMPILE.md

 This document is a guide for how to compile ZathuraDbg.
-ZathuraDbg is currently only compatible with Linux on x86_64 with support for other operating systems coming later.
+ZathuraDbg is currently only compatible with Linux on x86_64 with experimental support for Windows.
+Support for other operating systems will be coming soon.

 # Prerequisites
 ZathuraDbg is dependent on the following frameworks, in order to compile ZathuraDbg install these formeworks: